padgriffin/Balatro-ISAT-Playing-Cards/README.md

 Has two options- one with the symbols in the corner and one with them removed (alt).
 Both are included with the mod, you can choose what variant you want to use in Options -> Customize Deck.

 Requires [Steamodded](https://github.com/Steamodded/smods).

+In Stars and Time and characters belong to insertdisc5.